feridbrkovic/react-vto/README.md

 ## Future Enhancements
 - Integration of a more lightweight face detection model to improve performance, especially on mobile devices.
+- Adding handles to the glasses with three.js to create a more interactive experience.
 - Adding the ability to try on different styles of glasses through a user-friendly interface.
-- Enhancements to the realism of glasses fitting, including better scaling and rotation based on facial landmarks.